AKA-Enterprise-Solutions/SafeWorkplace-ContactTracing/README.md

     ![IMG18](https://aka-enterprise-solutions.github.io/SafeWorkplace-ContactTracing/assets/screenshots/Safe%20Workplace%20IMG%2018.png)

-### Step 7: Pin Mobile app to Home screen on your phone (optional)
+### Step 7: Pin Mobile App to Home Screen on your Phone (Optional)

-As an option you can pin your mobile app to your home screen, to avoid the need to open the Power Apps application to then access the Safe Workplace App.
+As an option you can pin your mobile app to your home screen, to avoid the need to open the Power Apps application to access the Safe Workplace App.
 To do so, follow these steps

-1. Open your Power Apps application on your mobile Device
+1. Open your Power Apps application on your mobile device

-2. The Safe Workplace App should be listed, Click on the **"…"** Icon.
+2. The Safe Workplace App should be listed, Click **"…"** icon.
 The following options should be displayed at the bottom: Details, Open, Pin to Home, Favorite

     ![IMG19](https://aka-enterprise-solutions.github.io/SafeWorkplace-ContactTracing/assets/screenshots/Safe%20Workplace%20IMG%2019.jpg)

-3. Click on the **Pin to Home Option**
+3. Click **Pin to Home** option

     ![IMG20](https://aka-enterprise-solutions.github.io/SafeWorkplace-ContactTracing/assets/screenshots/Safe%20Workplace%20IMG%2020.jpg)

-4. There, click on the Icon indicated here to add the app to the home screen
+4. Then, click the Icon indicated here to add the app to the home screen

     ![IMG21](https://aka-enterprise-solutions.github.io/SafeWorkplace-ContactTracing/assets/screenshots/Safe%20Workplace%20IMG%2021.jpg)

-5. Click on the **“add to home screen option”** as show on the image above
+5. Click the **add to home screen** option as shown on the image

     ![IMG22](https://aka-enterprise-solutions.github.io/SafeWorkplace-ContactTracing/assets/screenshots/Safe%20Workplace%20IMG%2022.jpg)

-6. Click on the **“add”** option.
-Once completed, the app is going to be shown as any other home screen of your mobile device
+6. Click the **add** option.
+Once completed, the app will be displayed as any other icon on the home screen of your mobile device

     ![IMG23](https://aka-enterprise-solutions.github.io/SafeWorkplace-ContactTracing/assets/screenshots/Safe%20Workplace%20IMG%2023.jpg)

-### Step 8: Share Model Driven App with Organization Admins
+### Step 8: Share the Model Driven App with Organization Admins

-Model Driven App must be shared with Organization Admins for use.
-To do so, be sure the user and/or group to which the app is being shared with already has access to the environment.
+The Model Driven app must be shared with organization admins for use.
+To do so, be sure the user and/or group to which the app is being shared already has access to the environment.

 1. Sign into [Power Apps](https://make.powerapps.com/)